 A study performed by Iazbikk and Couto in 2005 identified that eosinophils in this breed exhibit different staining characteristics.4 Their cytoplasm is a hue of purple/grey, and there are no pink granules.
 Rather there are vacuole-like structures that in reality are non-staining granules.
 This appearance could lead to misidentifying eosinophils as toxic neutrophils, which could result in miscategorization and the creation of a faulty differential list by veterinarians.

 It’s not surprising that Greyhounds would be unique.
 Breed specific reference intervals have been published for Greyhounds as there are many other hematologic and biochemistry parameters that are breed-specific.
-For instance, the PCV of Greyhounds is higher than other breeds of dogs.
+For instance, the PCV of Greyhounds is above the upper reference limit used for other breeds of dogs.

 Although research into Greyhound hematology has been done, it is still unclear why these cells are morphologically different in this breed.Possible causes for the nonstaining granules include an alteration in basic proteins that confer the pink-orange hue in eosinophil granules or a decrease in the pH of components of eosinophilic granules, resulting in less binding of the eosin in Romanowsky stains.5 Gratefully when noted, this unique morphology is not clinically significant.

 Minor breeds affected: Greyhounds, Toy Poodle mixes (Cockapoo, Yorkipoo, etc.)